U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Architecture

-In the scenario shown in \autoref{fig: closest stations}, Station $s_A$ represents the parking station at $\hat{d}$, of which the available parking space is $E_{\hat{d}}=E_A$.
-Stations $s_B$, $s_C$ and $s_D$ are the closest available stations to Station $s_A$ (i.e., in the region of the yellow circle with a radius of $m$ metres), while Station $s_E$ is outside the region, so it will not be used in decision making.
-Mathematically, we have $\forall E_v>E$ where Station $s_v \in \{s_B, s_C, s_D\}$.
-In this example, we assume $E_A<E$, which means Station $s_A$ is an unavailable station.
-Thus, the parking station recommended to the user will be determined by only Stations $s_B$, $s_C$ and $s_D$, and accordingly, the probability of Station $s_v$ being recommended to this user could be calculated by \eqref{equ: prob station}.
-For example, the probability of Station $s_C$ being recommended to the user, in this case, is $P_C = E_C/(E_B+E_C+E_D)$.
+In the scenario shown in \autoref{fig: closest stations}, Station $s_A$ represents the parking station at $\hat{d}$, with an associated available parking space denoted as $E_{\hat{d}}=E_A$.
+Stations $s_B$, $s_C$ and $s_D$ are the closest available stations to Station $s_A$, i.e., within the region of the yellow circle of radius $m$ metres.
+In contrast, Station $s_E$ lies outside the region and is not factored into the decision-making process.
+Formally, we express this as $\forall E_v>E$, where Station $s_v \in \{s_B, s_C, s_D\}$.
+In this scenario, we assume that $E_A<E$, indicating that Station $s_A$ is not available for parking.
+Thus, the parking station recommended to the user is chosen from only Stations $s_B$, $s_C$ and $s_D$.
+The probability of recommending Station $s_v$ to this user can be calculated by \eqref{equ: prob station}.
+For instance, the probability of Station $s_C$ being recommended to the user in this case is given by $P_C = E_C/(E_B+E_C+E_D)$.

-The parking station recommendation method based on the probability works better than simply advising every cyclist with the same destination to park at Station $s_v$ because it avoids the change of the parking availability at Station $s_v$ in a very short time caused by the same recommendations.
-On the contrary, it balances the parking space in the region with a specific area.
+The parking station recommendation method based on the probability works better than simply advising every cyclist with the same destination to park at Station $s_v$ because it avoids the rapid change in parking availability at Station $s_v$ caused by the same recommendations.
+Instead, it helps balance the parking availability within a specific area.